SkyeTheDoggy/Discord-Desktop-Refresh-Fixer/README.md

 ---

-### ✅ To-Do
-- Revert server icons (guilds bar) to the classic circular style.
-- Restore original icon sizes for a less cramped look.
-- Fix UI bugs and inconsistencies.

----

 ### 🤝 Contributing
 Contributions are welcome!
 Whether it's fixing a bug, improving styles, or suggesting changes.
 Feel free to open an issue or submit a pull request.